open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 be of the same type or of different data types.
 You can use connectors to summarize consumed data, replicate it, or route it.

-You can configure one or more connectors using the `connectors:` section of the Collector configuration file.
+You can configure one or more connectors using the `connectors` section of the Collector configuration file.
 By default, no connectors are configured.
 Each type of connector is designed to work with one or more pairs of data types and may only be used to connect pipelines accordingly.